King In Washington Post Op-Ed: Two State Solution Would Be Victory For Our Common Humanity

+His Majesty says leaders everywhere have the responsibility to face full reality of this crisis, as ugly as it is 'If the status quo continues, the days ahead will be driven by an ongoing war of narratives over who is entitled to hate more and kill more' 'Are there any realistic alternatives to a two-state solution?
+It is hard to imagine any'

-Amman, Nov.
-14 (Petra) His Majesty King Abdullah penned an op-ed for the Washington Post, published Tuesday, on the war in Gaza.
+AMMAN - His Majesty King Abdullah penned an op-ed for the Washington Post, published on Tuesday on the war on Gaza.

-King Abdullah wrote that thousands of civilians have been killed in the ongoing war, noting that "thousands of children lie dead in the rubble of Gaza's destroyed houses, schools, and hospitals."
+King Abdullah wrote that thousands of civilians have been killed in the ongoing war, noting that“thousands of children lie dead in the rubble of Gaza's destroyed houses, schools, and hospitals”, according to a Royal Court statement.

 The King said leaders everywhere have the responsibility to face the full reality of this crisis, as ugly as it is.

-His Majesty called for "recognizing our duty to not only enforce humanitarian intervention and put an end to this atrocious war, but also to admit that the current path is not a path to victory for anyone".
+His Majesty called for“recognising our duty to not only enforce humanitarian intervention and put an end to this atrocious war, but also to admit that the current path is not a path to victory for anyone”.

-"Sinister political agendas and ideologies will attempt to exploit religion.
-Extremeism, vengeance, and persecution will deepen, not only in the region but around the world," His Majesty added.
+“Sinister political agendas and ideologies will attempt to exploit religion.
+Extremism, vengeance and persecution will deepen, not only in the region but around the world,” His Majesty added.

-The King wrote that a concerted international effort to develop a regional architecture of peace, security, and prosperity, built on a Palestinian-Israeli peace based on a two-state solution, is a priority.
+The King wrote that a concerted international effort to develop a regional architecture of peace, security and prosperity, built on a Palestinian-Israeli peace based on the two-state solution, is a priority.

 “There is no victory in the carnage that has been unfolding.
 No one will prevail unless the Palestinians are given their rights and their state.
 Only this will be a true victory for peace, for Palestinians and for Israelis alike.
 And that, more than anything, would be a victory for our common humanity,” His Majesty concluded.